Minor Upgrades

 A development environment is included in all Umbraco Cloud plans, except Starter.
 Find pricing details for Umbraco Cloud Starter plans on our website.

 A manual upgrade involves a more hands-on approach, where the upgrade process is initiated and controlled by the user or development team.
 This allows for greater flexibility and oversight, enabling teams to test and adapt the upgrade to their specific needs and configurations.
-Particularly, it provides an opportunity to thoroughly test the new version in a controlled environment before applying it to live production environments.
+A manual upgrade provides an opportunity to thoroughly test the new version in a controlled environment before applying it to live production environments.
 This ensures compatibility and minimizes disruptions.

-Umbraco Cloud supports doing minor upgrades to your projects in an automated manner.
+Umbraco Cloud supports performing minor upgrades to your projects automatically.
 The feature is available when a new minor version of Umbraco is released (for example 10.5.0 or 10.6.0).

-The upgrade will cover most issues it encounters, but at certain Umbraco configurations, it needs some manual intervention.
-This is usually related to custom code being dependent on some APIs that have either changed or been removed for the new minor upgrade.
+The upgrade will resolve most issues it encounters, but some Umbraco configurations may need manual intervention.
+This is usually related to custom code that depends on APIs that have changed or been removed in the new minor version.

-In general, if anything should fail during this process, you can reach out for support, using the in-app chat in the bottom right corner.
-We will help you through the upgrade process, should anything happen.
+If anything fails during this process, you can reach out for support using the in-app chat in the bottom right corner.
+We will assist you through the upgrade process if any issues arise.

 Symptoms and feedback are given from the upgrade process: Unable to run the Umbraco installer